emacs-mirror/emacs/mps/manual/source/topic/arena.rst

     ``arena`` is the arena to return the commit limit for.

     Returns the commit limit in :term:`bytes (1)`.

-The commit limit controls how much main memory the MPS will obtain from the operating system.
-The function :c:func:`mps_arena_committed`
-    returns the current committed memory; this never exceeds the commit limit.
+    For a :term:`client arena`, this this the maximum amount of memory, in :term:`bytes (1)`, that the MPS will use out of the chunks provided by the client to the arena.

+    For a :term:`virtual memory arena`, this is the maximum amount of memory that the MPS will map to RAM via the operating system's virtual memory interface.

     The commit limit can be changed by passing the :c:macro:`MPS_KEY_ARENA_COMMIT_LIMIT` :term:`keyword argument` to